-You will usually recognise you have problems, and may have assumed nothing can be done, or sought help in various places without finding much that makes a significant difference.
+Those using our service will often be aware that they experience these problems and may have assumed nothing can be done or sought help in various places without finding much that makes a significant difference.

-Most of the problems affect relationships and the ability to cope with stress.
-Hard to handle feelings can lead to unstable mood, periods of depression or anxiety, and desperate attempts to make you feel better, including self-destructive behaviours, drink or drugs, or difficulties controlling your temper.
+Many of these problems affect relationships and the ability to cope with stress.
+Feelings that can be hard to handle may lead to unstable mood, periods of depression or anxiety, and desperate attempts to feel better, including self-destructive behaviours, drink or drugs, or difficulties controlling temper.

-These kind of problems, if long term or lifelong, are referred to as personality traits: an established way of interacting, being and feeling.
-If they have a significant negative effect on your life, you may suffer from a personality disorder.
-It may be difficult to maintain a tenancy, or employment, or relationships, but things are different for different people.
+If these problems have been experienced on a long term basis, they are often referred to as personality traits, as they have become established ways of interacting, being and feeling.
+If problems like this have a significant negative effect on someone’s life, they may suffer from a personality disorder.

 Not everyone who is treated in the Complex Needs Service suffers from a personality disorder, but everyone in the service has long term problems of the sort described above.